 Based on the above observation, the following moderator proposals can be made:

-Proposal 3.1: On Rel-17 unified TCI, for separate DL/UL TCI, one instance of beam indication using DCI formats 1_1/1_2 (with and without DL assignment) can be used as follows:
+Proposal 3.1: On Rel-17 unified TCI, for separate DL/UL TCI, at least for M=N=1, one instance of beam indication using DCI formats 1_1/1_2 (with and without DL assignment) can be used as follows:

 One TCI field codepoint represents a pair of DL TCI state and UL TCI state.
 If the DCI indicates such a TCI field codepoint, the UE applies the corresponding DL TCI state and UL TCI state.